Leverage opportunities in tech to survive pandemic, expert urges youths - Businessday NG

-As many Nigerians continue to feel the economic string of the COVID-19 pandemic, an expert has urged unemployed youths to leverage opportunities in technology to survive the difficult moment.
+As Nigerians continue to feel the economic string of COVID-19 pandemic, an expert has urged unemployed youths to leverage opportunities in technology to survive the difficult moment.

-Wumi Oghoetuoma, chief executive officer, Crown Interactive – a Lagos based software solution company also urged the government to provide adequate support to the micro, small and medium enterprises (MSMEs) to survive the economic fallout of the pandemic.
+Wumi Oghoetuoma, chief executive officer, Crown Interactive, a Lagos based software solution company, who gave the advice to young Nigerians, also urged the government to provide adequate support to the micro, small and medium enterprises (MSMEs) to survive the economic fallout of the pandemic.

 “COVID-19 has affected the livelihoods of many Nigerians.
-Our unemployment rate was already at a disappointing high and newer projections.
-It has been predicted that it may rise to 33.6percent in 2020 – that is 39.4 million Nigerians,” Oghoetuoma said.
+Our unemployment rate has been predicted to rise 33.6percent in 2020 – that is 39.4 million Nigerians,” Oghoetuoma said.

 “While supporting MSMEs is a major part of what we do, here at CICOD, we are also committed to providing young people with viable job opportunities so that we can begin to provide real solutions for youth unemployment,” she said.

-Speaking more about its unique offering to empower Nigerian youths, she said her organisation through its affiliate programme – Independent CICOD Executives (ICE), will provide extensive training to youths about the organisation products to enable them source and onboard customers on their own while receiving a commission.
+Speaking more about its unique offering to empower Nigerian youths, she said her organisation through its affiliate programme – Independent CICOD Executives (ICE)- will provide extensive training to youths about the organisation’s products to enable them source and onboard customers on their own while receiving a commission.

 “As an ICE, you aren’t just another sales channel or representative for us as a firm.
 You become part of the larger CICOD team, working within a network of people dedicated to improving the output and efficiency of MSMEs,” she further said.